exchangegroup/braintree-framework-builder/README.md

 ### Add Braintree framework with Carthage

-Alternatively, if you are using Carthage you can add your repository to your app's Cartfile.
+Alternatively, if you are using Carthage you can add your braintree builder repository to your app's Cartfile.
 There is no need to do the previous step of building the Framework - Carthage will build it for you.

 ```